-The proposed law continues the rule that proceedings for administration of decedents' are within the estates jurisdiction of the superior court.
-9 The proposed law also provides that the court has concurrent jurisdiction of actions and proceedings by or against creditors or debtors of the decedent or estate and of other actions and proceedings involving the estate or the personal representative and third persons.
-This provision is intended to make clear that the probate court has full power to resolve the matters before it, even if they involve third persons such as creditors and claimants to estate property.
+The proposed law continues the rule that proceedings for administration of decedents' estates are within the exclusive jurisdiction of the superior court.
+The proposed law also makes clear that the probate court has full power to resolve the matters before it, even if they involve third persons such as creditors and claimants to estate property.
 While recognizing the power of a superior court to organize in distinct departments to handle different types of cases, the proposed law eliminates any question as to the equitable powers of the court when it considers questions relating to estate administration.
 10

-^{8.} Gode Civ.
+^{8.} Code Civ.
 Proc. § 373.
 These rules are made inapplicable by Probate Code Section 17208 (as well as by its predecessor sections) for the purpose of trust proceedings.
 There does not appear to be any reason to treat a 14-year-old differently in trust proceedings than in probate proceedings generally.